Ron Futcher: Playing career

 Returning to Europe, Futcher had a spell with NAC Breda in the Netherlands, scoring three goals in seven Eerste Divisie games in 1983–84.
 Futcher then headed back to the English Second Division, signing a two-year contract with Barnsley in 1984–85 on a £12,000 transfer, joining his twin brother.
 He joined league rivals Oldham Athletic after being signed by Joe Royle for a £5,000 fee, and became the club's top scorer in 1985–86 with 17 goals.
 The "Latics" reached the play-offs in 1986–87, but were beaten on away goals by Leeds United in the semi-finals.
 However, he was transfer-listed after being sent off twice in two days, once for the first team and then for the reserve team.
 He left Boundary Park and was signed by Terry Dolan at Bradford City for £40,000, and scored 19 goals in 38 games in 1987–88 to become the "Bantams" top scorer.
 Bradford lost to Middlesbrough in the Second Division play-off semi-finals despite a 2–1 victory in the first leg at Valley Parade.
 He had a fight with Stan Ternent in training and was ordered to leave the club.

 In August 1988, Port Vale manager John Rudge paid £35,000 for his services, having tried unsuccessfully to sign a total of five other strikers.
 Futcher had verbally agreed to move to Mansfield Town and was also scheduled to meet with Bolton Wanderers manager Phil Neal, but instead signed a contract with Rudge and chairman Bill Bell.
 He scored 19 goals in 54 appearances in the 1988–89 season, including a strike from over 30 yd out in a 6–1 victory over Cardiff City.
 He was less impressive in the game at Swansea City, however, as he was sent off for verbally abusing a linesman.
 He played in both legs of the Third Division play-off final victory over Bristol Rovers, setting up Robbie Earle for the first goal of a 2–1 aggregate victory.
-However, he was dropped in October 1989, after losing his spot to new signing Nicky Cross in 1989–90, and he 'forced the issue' and was sold on to Fourth Division Burnley for £60,000 the following month.
+However, he was dropped in October 1989, after losing his spot to new signing Nicky Cross in 1989–90, and he 'forced the issue' and was sold to Fourth Division Burnley for £60,000 the following month.
 He hit 10 goals in 30 games for Frank Casper's "Clarets" in 1989–90 to become the club's top scorer.
 With a full season at Turf Moor in 1990–91, he was the club's top scorer with 20 goals in 43 games, as Burnley reached the play-offs, where they were beaten by Torquay United.

 He left Burnley in July 1991 and moved on to Crewe Alexandra, scoring four goals in 21 league games in 1991–92.
 Dario Gradi's "Railwaymen" reached the Fourth Division play-offs, where they were beaten by Scunthorpe United.
 He later played two Conference games for Boston United in 1992–93 before he retired.